-Located in between the Ötztal and the Stubai mountain ranges and only 35km from Innsbruck, Kühtai is one of the highest resorts in Austria.
+Kühtai ski resort is located in between the Ötztal and the Stubai mountain ranges and is just 35km from Innsbruck.
+Boasting doorstep skiing, a snow-sure record and breath-taking scenery, it's one of the highest ski resorts in Austria.

 Resort Altitude: 2,020m